Elite50/slate/source/includes/_profile-object.md

  | PageViewPageTitle | The title of the page that was viewed
  | PageViewPageDescription | The description of the page that was viewed
  | PageViewPageTopics | An array of topics attached to the page viewed
+ | PageViewUTMSources | An array of UTM sources as indicated by UTM tags on the URL
+ | PageViewUTMMediums | An array of UTM mediums as indicated by UTM tags on the URL
+ | PageViewUTMContents | An array of UTM contents as indicated by UTM tags on the URL
+ | PageViewUTMCampaigns | An array of UTM campaigns as indicated by UTM tags on the URL
+ | PageViewUTMTerms | An array of UTM terms as indicated by UTM tags on the URL
 PetitionSignatures | PetitionSignatureOrganization | The organization that collected the petition signature
  | PetitionSignatureWhen | The datetime that the petition was signed
  | PetitionSignatureType | The type of petition that was signed